porsche-design-system/porsche-design-system/packages/components-js/src/components/basic/color/color.design.md

 Each theme comes with a limited color set you should stick to for page backgrounds and text/icons.
 When it comes to additional elements, such as tiles, dividers or other graphical elements, you have two options:

-- Use the accessibility-safe colors provided for the theme ("Additional elements" palette).
+- Use the accessibility-safe colors provided for the theme (Neutral Contrast High and Neutral Contrast Medium).
 This is highly recommended whenever you want to convey important information.
-- Use any other color of the Porsche color palette.
-This only makes sense for displaying "nice to have" or "aesthetic only" elements that are not crucial for information perception.
+- Use the Neutral Contrast Low for only displaying "nice to have" or "aesthetic only" elements that are not crucial for information perception.

 In order to define the colors to be used within the screen you should always check the **information level** of the respective elements.